[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 8.1.1 Creating and Reading Compressed Archives

 GNU tar is able to create and read compressed archives.
-It supports gzip, bzip2, lzma and lzop compression programs.
-For backward compatibility, it also supports compress command, although we strongly recommend against using it, because it is by far less effective than other compression programs(17).
+It supports a wide variety of compression programs, namely: gzip, bzip2, lzip, lzma, lzop, zstd, xz and traditional compress.
+The latter is supported mostly for backward compatibility, and we recommend against using it, because it is by far less effective than the other compression programs(21).

 whereas the following one will use lzma:

-For a complete list of file name suffixes recognized by GNU tar, auto-compress.
+For a complete list of file name suffixes recognized by GNU tar, see auto-compress.

 Reading compressed archive is even simpler: you don't need to specify any additional options as GNU tar recognizes its format automatically.
 Thus, the following commands will list and extract the archive created in previous example: